Submit to Blackbird

 - Submit up to 5 at a time.

-- Submissions can be 12 minutes max, but we think the sweet spot is usually between 2 and 8 minutes.
-We do not accept work that uses Generative AI in any form, especially work that passes off AI-generated visuals, audio, and/or writing as one’s original creation.
+- We do not accept work that uses Generative AI in any form, especially work that passes off AI-generated visuals, audio, and/or writing as one’s original creation.
 We acknowledge that most modern video and audio software integrates artificial intelligence to some extent, so we encourage submitters to contact our team should they have any questions regarding this policy.

 - What to Submit: